Limited time First month free ·

 How Idle Pilot Helps

-While Slack's DND handles notifications, Idle Pilot handles presence.
-You can use both together: DND to pause notifications during focus time, and Idle Pilot to maintain your active status during work hours.
-This gives you control over both interruptions and availability signals.
+While Slack's Do Not Disturb handles notifications, Idle Pilot handles presence.
+You can use both together for complete control over your availability signals: DND to pause notifications during focus time so you are not interrupted, and Idle Pilot to maintain your active green dot during work hours so teammates know you are reachable.
+This combination lets you protect deep work without creating the impression that you have left for the day.

 Try Idle Pilot free